How to Use a Fish Tape for Pulling Wire Through Conduit

 Steel Fish Tape

 A steel fish tape is the traditional choice, known for its rigidity and strength.
 It excels in long, straight pulls through larger conduits like EMT conduit or RMC.
 Its stiffness allows it to be pushed considerable distances without buckling.
-However, its primary drawback is conductivity.
-A steel tape should never be used in or near panels, enclosures, or any raceway that may contain live circuits.
+However, because steel is conductive, avoid using a steel (conductive) tape in or near panels, enclosures, or any raceway that may contain live circuits; when work must be performed where conductors might be energized, follow lockout/tagout and ensure only qualified persons perform the task.

 Non-Conductive Fish Tape

 Modern fish tapes are often made from fiberglass or nylon.
-These are known as non-conductive fish tape models and offer a significant safety advantage.
+These are known as non-conductive fish tape models and offer a significant safety advantage when work is being done near potentially energized conductors (but they do not replace the need to de-energize circuits when practical).
 Key benefits include:

-- Flexibility: Superior for navigating conduits with multiple bends, such as in complex runs of PVC conduit or flexible metallic conduit.
+- Flexibility: Often better at navigating conduits with multiple bends, such as in complex runs of PVC conduit or flexible metallic conduit.

 Newer innovations even include powered fish tapes that automate the feeding and retracting process, significantly reducing physical strain and speeding up large-scale jobs.
 Some models now integrate digital screens for measuring distance, helping to locate blockages within a conduit run.